aadarshpp/CS50x/Week 3 – Algorithms/README.md

 Implements a runoff election where voters rank candidates in order of preference.
 The election continues in rounds until a winner is determined.

 - **Objective:** Eliminate the candidate(s) with the fewest votes in each round and redistribute votes until one candidate has a majority.

+### Tideman
+Implements Tideman's ranked pairs voting method to determine the winner of an election based on voters' preferences.

+- **Objective:** Collect ranked votes, build a graph of candidate preferences, lock in pairs without creating cycles, and determine the election winner.

 ## Files